yusufb026/Human_ChatBot_Demo/README.md

 This avatar include the following technologies;

-* Use the Speech Recognition and ChatGPT API for interacting with the OpenAI API: OpenAI's "davinci" model
+* Use the Speech Recognition and ChatGPT API for interacting with the OpenAI API: OpenAI's "gpt-4o" model

 * Integrates with Eleven Labs and Rhubarb Lip-Sync to generate the client integration interface